ColinKennedy/rez_developer_packages/rez_sphinx/README.rst

 build_documentation`.
 What happens when you do that?
 It will...

 - Validate that your documentation files are filled out.
-- Auto-generate API documentation just in time :ref:`sphinx-apidoc`
+- Auto-generate Python API documentation just in time :ref:`sphinx-apidoc`
 - Link your current Rez package to other Rez packages containing documentation, by parsing your :ref:`package requires`
     - Want more documentation-only interlinking?
 See :doc:`adding_extra_interlinking`